andrew/ultimate-awesome/README.md

 - [awesome-autonomous-gpt](https://github.com/ScarletPan/awesome-autonomous-gpt) - A curated list of awesome projects and resources related to autonomous AI agents.
 - [awesome-rancher](https://github.com/jmreicha/awesome-rancher) - Curated list of Rancher resources.
 - [awesome-package-maintainer](https://github.com/jubalh/awesome-package-maintainer) - How to become a packager.
+- [web-development-resources](https://github.com/mtdvio/web-development-resources) - A list of useful resources for Web Developers!
+Put it in your bookmarks and contribute something ❤️.
 - [citizen-science](https://github.com/dylanrees/citizen-science) - 🔬 A repository of resources related to citizen, community-based and/or non-institutional science.
 - [Awesome-ML-SP-Papers](https://github.com/gnipping/Awesome-ML-SP-Papers) - A curated list of Meachine learning Security & Privacy papers published in security top-4 conferences (IEEE S&P, ACM CCS, USENIX Security and NDSS).
 - [awesome-nativescript](https://github.com/jbristowe/awesome-nativescript) - A curated list of awesome articles, plugins, and resources for NativeScript.